zachoughton/InstaONE/README.md

 Moving forward, another big change was to implement this <div> into the index.html.
 This, if anything, is the most important part of my index.html as it is responsible for pulling content directly from instagram's API.

-We’re displaying the username and image and linking to Instagram’s web site during a blank tab.
+It displays the username and image, linking to Instagram’s web site during a blank tab.

+**“ng-repeat”** to loop through the array of content that comes back from the Instagram API. “pics” corresponds to line 24 from our application.js file.

+The **image tag** uses ng-src instead of src so it renders the content prior to the HTML load.

 ![Woops](http://i64.tinypic.com/1690ncg.png)